sitepoint/nrelate-related-content/readme.txt

 2. Text<br>
 <a href="http://wordpress.org/extend/plugins/nrelate-related-content/screenshots/">Check out the screenshots.</a>

-Advertising is also possible with the plugin.
-Ads come with the same display options as the related content and are a great way to earn a little extra income from your blog.

 Because all of the processing and analyzing runs on our servers and not yours, nrelate doesn't cause any additional load on your hosting account (especially if you're using shared hosting).

 <a href="http://www.nrelate.com" title="nrelate home page">You can learn more about nrelate here</a>.